Non-Medical Home Care Services [Everything You Need To Know]

 Companionship

-Seniors or disabled individuals who live alone, and who have limited, or no ability to drive, become isolated very quickly.
-There is a direct correlation between those who live alone and depression, anxiety, and more rapid mental decline.
-Providing a companion to keep clients company, read, play games, listen to music, attend social functions and outings, run errand together, walk pets, etc., can make a world of difference.
+Seniors and disabled individuals living alone often experience isolation, which can lead to depression, anxiety, and a more rapid mental decline.
+Providing a companion to keep clients company, read, play games, listen to music, attend social functions and outings, run errands with, walk pets, and more can make a world of difference.

-Companion services also ensure a qualified senior specialist is keeping an eye on your loved one from day to day, or week to week, notifying the agency and immediate family contacts if there are signs of personal neglect or mental/physical decline.
-This way, additional senior care services can be implemented as needed.
+These companions serve a dual role, not only as social companions but also as attentive caregivers.
+A qualified senior specialist keeps an eye on your loved one from day to day, or week to week, notifying the agency and immediate family contacts if there are signs of personal neglect or mental/physical decline.
+This proactive approach ensures that additional senior care services can be implemented, reducing the risk of unnecessary hospital readmissions.

 Micro-services that are included in companion services are:

-Clients are pleasantly surprised to observe how companion services improve their loved ones emotional wellbeing and quality of life.
+Clients are pleasantly surprised to observe an improvement in their loved one’s emotional well-being and quality of life with the introduction of companion services.

 Personal Care (dressing, bathing, and daily hygiene tasks)

-Is your loved one struggling to get up and dressed each day, tying his/her shoes, bathing safely, or observing other general hygiene tasks?
-Does s/he need help with toileting or getting in and out of adult diapers?
-Home care providers are there to help with those and other tasks that keep clients feeling fresh, clean, confident, and energized.
+Is your loved one struggling to get up and dressed each day, tying their shoes, bathing safely, or observing other general hygiene tasks?
+Do they need help with toileting or getting in and out of adult diapers?
+Home care providers are there to provide compassionate assistance with these activities and other tasks to keep clients feeling fresh, clean, confident, and energized.

-Home care providers can assist or accompany clients when using public transportation or professional driving services, so they can attend regular appointments, social engagements, religious/spiritual services, meals out, or enjoy outings in good weather.
+Home care providers can assist or accompany clients when using public transportation or professional driving services, so they can attend regular appointments, social engagements, religious or spiritual services, eat meals outside, or enjoy outings in good weather.
+This level of mobility helps clients stay connected with their communities and any outdoor activities that they love.

 Respite care

-You can bring respite care in at any time, relieving regular caregivers for a few hours, a full-day, overnight, or for extended periods to enjoy a well-deserved vacation.
+Caring for a loved one is a rewarding but demanding responsibility.
+You can bring respite care in at any time, relieving regular caregivers for a few hours, a full day, overnight, or for extended periods to enjoy a well-deserved vacation, ensuring they can provide the best care possible when they return.

 FAQs About Non-Medical Home Care Services